 was with cheese.

-In the central square, several bands have gathered a little crowd, and the icecream vendor, is on the spot with his little wagon.
-Some noisy fireworks are also sold here, but they do not throw it one after another.
+In the central square, several bands have gathered a little crowd, and the ice-cream vendor, is on the spot with his little wagon.
+Some noisy fireworks are also sold here, but they do not throw it one after each-other.
 As I walk the 1200 meters home, I pass an area that is almost in ruins.
 Seems strange in such a voluminous city, that is otherwise so vibrant.
 The hellish tour to here, and San Salvador city.

 29/12.
 I have a few sights around San Salvador, but I can't talk myself into public transport to them.
 I'll have a car tomorrow.
 I just have to spend this day, not getting bored.
 After eating my breakfast, my host shows up with a proper feed.
 I organize the bus to Guatemala City, and then walk into the centre - and beyond.
 At the back there is a low-key area, where I first see two giant halls with electronics repairers.